Everything you need to know about train travel in India … and planes, cars, autorickshaws, buses, and more

 After spending more than four years, over the last 13 years, travelling around India by plane, train, automobile – and motorcycle, camel, bus, and bicycle – here are my thoughts and guidelines for booking tickets, and reducing as much stress as possible.
 Plus, recommended travel apps you can download and install.

-- How to take an Indian train
+- How to travel by train in India

 - All about Indian Railways classes